 |

 Dividing Attachment.
-Although and expensive addition to the amateur's tool chest this versatile unit holds it value very well and is in constant demand.
+With a design inspired by the pre-WW2 "gear-cutting" attachment sold by Tom Senior, and although and expensive addition to the amateur's tool chest, this versatile unit holds it value very well and is in constant demand.
 It not only transforms the lathe into a gear-cutting machine but enables it to mill square, hexagon and other forms and, if employed with the supporting overarm, allows it to cut single or multiple keyways in shafts, etc. The usefulness of this attachment is limited only by the imagination of the user.

 |